FDCPA: The Federal Law That Protects Debt Collection Defendants

 The Bona Fide Error Defense

-However, this defense is narrow.
+This defense is fact-specific.
 It requires the debt collector to show not just that they made an error, but that they had procedures in place to prevent the error and the error occurred despite those procedures.
-Most FDCPA violations cannot hide behind this defense.

 Business Debt Exclusion